-I have finally gone and got myself a brand-new shiny set of wheels.
+So I finally went and got myself a new set of wheels.
 (I only wish I’d taken the plunge and done it a lot sooner.)

-But I don’t need this shopping trolley because of my age.
-The young and ultra-stylish are sporting petite pushcarts like mine (so I’m told.)
+But I don’t need this shopping-trolley because of my age.
+After all, the young and ultra-stylish are (I am told) sporting petite pushcarts not totally unlike my one.

 So even if I had been tripping over oodles of spinning trolley wheels as flaunted by youthful fashionistas zipping tirelessly between E2 and WC1 in a relentless mission to sport them as the latest must-have practical accessory, I’m not the type to jump lightly on the latest trend bandwagon for the sake of some glorified grocery cart.